 The Found links section shows every internal and external link to your website, along with their:

 - Status code

 - Link type (image, CSS, JS, hyperlink, canonical, hreflang, meta refresh)

 - Anchor text

 This section also has a filtering option to help you with your audit.

 Let’s say you want to detect broken internal links on your site.
 Just open filters in the Internal Links tab, choose status code 404, and click Apply Filter.
 You’ll immediately see a list of broken links, as well as the pages from which they are linked, along with additional data.

 Comparing audit results

-If you’ve performed several audits, you can compare their results.
+If you’ve performed several checks, you can compare website audit reports.
 This will help you understand the effectiveness of your fixes since the previous check and identify when new errors occurred.

 Go to the Crawl Comparison and choose two dates.
 You’ll see how the health score has changed, which metrics improved or got worse, and how the number of fixes and new errors correlate.